MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 - Access and analyze the audited changes in a designated Workspace.
 - Take advantage of the 500-MB benefit included in the Defender for Servers Plan 2.
 - Maintain compliance: FIM offers built-in support for relevant security regulatory compliance standards, such as PCI-DSS, CIS, NIST, and others

-## Agent-based monitoring

-File integrity monitoring can use the [Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA))](/azure/automation/change-tracking/overview) in general availability (GA), or the [Azure Monitoring Agent (AMA)](/azure/automation/change-tracking/overview-monitoring-agent) in preview to collect information.

-- With MMA, when file integrity monitoring is enabled on a workspace the MMA collects change data from devices in accordance with workspace configuration settings, and sends it to the workspace for analysis.
-- With AMA, when file integrity monitoring is enabled, the AMA collects change data from devices in accordance with data collection rules that define a list of files and registries to track.
-You can use default data collection rules, or customize.
-Changes are sent to a Log Analytics workspace that you specify when you turn on file integrity monitoring.
-You can customize the workspace used for file integrity monitoring.
-- Workspaces with file integrity monitoring enabled have the **Azure Change Tracking** monitoring solution configured.
-If you remove the solution directly from the workspace, file integrity monitoring is disabled.

 ## Monitoring suspicious activity